bcgov/sso-keycloak/helm/metabase/README.md

  `make upgrade NAMESPACE=eb75ad-tools`

 This will install and upgrade metabase in the Gold Production Tools namespace.
-If we need to install it somewhere else the script will need to be generalized.
+The sandbox namespace is `c6af30-tools`.
 Note this helm chart has not been used to deploy the Silver cluster metabase instance.

 ## Adding a databse to metabase: